jbloom/phyloExpCM/_sources/example_2014Analysis_Influenza_NP_Human_1918_Descended_withbeta.txt

 This analysis closely parallels the one that has been previously described in the paper `An experimentally determined evolutionary model dramatically improves phylogenetic fit`_ and is available at http://jbloom.github.io/phyloExpCM/example_2013Analysis_Influenza_NP_Human_1918_Descended.html

 It differs from that analysis primarily in its use of a stringency parameter :math:`\beta` for the amino-acid preferences, and in its site-specific analysis.
+The use of this stringency parameter and the results from the analysis are described in `An experimentally informed evolutionary model improves phylogenetic fit to divergent lactamase homologs`_.

 This analysis was performed by `Jesse Bloom`_.